 They are flawed, and they work on assumptions that may or may not be true for you.

-Instead, you should be using password generators, 2-factor authentication and even a password manager app to make sure that your passwords are as strong as they need to be.
+Instead, you should be using passcode generators, 2-factor authentication and even a manager app to make sure that your online logins are as strong as they need to be.
 It’s only one step, but it’s an important one as you start to secure your online identity.

 We’re dealing with some important online accounts here…